 Portion of the 1888 City Atlas showing the Cresson plant at the southeast corner of 18th and Hamilton Streets.
 The property extended from Hamilton to Pennsylvania Avenue.

 An example of shafting in a machine shop, this example being a series of lathes in the Sellers shop at 17th and Hamilton Streets, with Sellers equipment.
-A stationary steam engine somewhere in the building would turn a shaft, and this shaft would be connected by gears and pulleys to dozens of machines.
-Individual electric motors at running each machine would eventually replace this system.
+A stationary steam engine somewhere in the building would turn a line shaft that ran along the ceiling, and this shaft would be connected by pulleys to dozens of machines.
+Individual electric motors at each machine would eventually replace this system.
+There is a four-minute video of shafting in action here.

 Advertisement for shafting equipment from Cresson.